AMIAD WORLDWIDE

 Background

 Phosphorus occurs in natural water and waste waters.
-Both domestic and industrial waste flows are the major sources of phosphorus levels in municipal wastewater.
+Both domestic and industrial wastewater flows are the major sources of phosphorus levels in municipal wastewater.
 About 30 to 50% of the phosphorus in domestic wastewater comes from human wastes and the remaining 50 to 70% comes from synthetic detergents used in the laundering of clothes.
 The presence of excess phosphorus in effluent discharged to natural water bodies has the potential to cause algal blooms and eutrophication.
 Kosciusko Thredbo Pty Ltd (KT) currently operates a sewage treatment plant, which services the Thredbo Alpine Village.
 The treatment plant employs secondary treatment with nitrogen and phosphorus reduction.
 The original treatment plant consisted of an intermittent extended aeration plant (IEA) and continuous extended aeration plant (CEA), alum dosing for phosphorus reduction, maturation ponds for effluent polishing and UV disinfection prior to discharge to a wetland area and subsequently into the Thredbo River.

 Challenge